-How to Start a DBA in Hawaii
+How to Set Up a DBA in Hawaii

 Starting a business may seem overwhelming initially, but taking small steps to achieve the goal is key.
 The first step in starting a business is determining the nature of your business, which probably starts with what you are passionate about and what you are good at.
 Once that is taken care of, the next step is thinking of an effective business name and setting it up with a DBA registration.
 This article will serve as a guide to getting your business name or DBA registered in Hawaii, which could be your start to achieving financial freedom as an entrepreneur.